zoylendt/zoylendt.github.io/content/Braindump/Blog 2.0.md

     - Search
     - Menu -> NavBar (only in mobile view?)
   - Recent listening (only in desktop mode)
+  - Explorer (only in desktop mode, on )
 - right
   - ...
   - ToC (collapsed in mobile view -> https://turntrout.com/launch)